Article Translations: (Spanish)

-- Don't emphasize the vitiligo or put pressure on your child to cover it up.
+- Don't focus on the vitiligo or put pressure on your child to cover it up.
 He or she needs to know your love and acceptance are unconditional.

-- Remind your child of all the things at which he or she excels — and how none has anything to do with skin color.
+- Remind your child of all the things at which he or she excels — and how they have nothing to do with skin color.

 - Teach your child to be comfortable explaining what vitiligo is — and isn't — to other kids.
 When the mystery is taken away, most kids will stop staring and asking questions.

 - Encourage your child to say yes to play dates, pool parties, trips, and any other experiences he or she might be tempted to pass on because of the vitiligo.

-- Urge your son or daughter to volunteer or get involved in something altruistic.
-Whether it's a food bank, pet shelter, or a political cause, giving back makes kids feel powerful.
+- Urge your son or daughter to volunteer or get involved in the community.
+Giving back makes kids feel powerful.

 Finally, get emotional support if your child needs it — especially if you see any signs of withdrawal, depression, or anxiety.
 Counselors, therapists, and vitiligo support groups can help.
 Find a support group near you online at: